ispyhumanfly/operator/README.md

 # operator
-A cloud provider agnostic fabric for creating and managing the migration, topology and life-cycle of cloud resources.
+A cloud provider agnostic toolkit for creating and managing the topology and life-cycle of cloud computing resources.